Provider claims and safety checks

 Understand what is available now, what is approved elsewhere and what remains on watch.

-Track Wegovy pill UK status
+Check Wegovy pill status

 Follow oral semaglutide status without assuming UK access.